lammps/lammps/doc/src/Howto_lammps_gui.rst

 (`Ctrl-A`).
 When trying to exit the editor with a modified buffer, a dialog will pop up asking whether to cancel the exit operation, or to save or not save the buffer contents to a file.

+.. versionadded:: 1.6

+The editor has an auto-save mode that can be enabled or disabled in the ``Preferences`` dialog.
+In auto-save mode, the editor buffer is automatically saved before running LAMMPS or before exiting LAMMPS-GUI.

 Context Specific Word Completion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^